-The purpose of the performance fee is to provide a financial incentive for the Fund Manager to achieve an excess performance where the return above the benchmark, net of costs, is shared between the investor and the Fund

-Manager, even though the investor is entitled to the larger share of the yield.
-What this means is that in the case of excess performance the investors' return is reduced by the amount of the performance fee, i.e. the investors receive 80% of the net return above the benchmark index.
-From 1 January 2022, it will no longer be enough for the fund to outperform the index in any one year, but it will have to make up for any poor performance of the previous years, and only then will it be possible for a performance fee to be charged, which for the investors is a favourable change with regard to performance fee calculation.
+The purpose of the performance fee is to provide a financial incentive for the Fund Manager to achieve an excess performance, where the return above the benchmark, after the deduction of costs, is shared between the investor and the Fund Manager, even though the investor is entitled to the larger share of the yield.
+What this means is that in the case of excess performance, the investors' return is reduced by the amount of the performance fee, i.e. the investors receive 80% of the net return above the benchmark.
+From 1st January 2022, there will be a favourable change for the investors, as it will no longer be enough for the series to outperform the benchmark return in any one year, but it will have to make up for any poor performance of the previous years and only then will it be possible for a performance fee to be charged.
+Thus the Fund can only pay a performance fee if it has made up for its previous underperformances.